Best Budget Subwoofer in 2026: Genuine Bass at Real-World Prices

 The budget sub category has improved a lot in the past few years.
 You’re not getting reference-grade performance, but you are getting genuine bass improvement that makes a real difference.
 These picks deliver on their promise.

 Every time someone asks me for the best cheap sub, this is the answer.
 12-inch ported, 150W RMS, and it goes to around 28Hz in a real room.
-I’ve tested it against subs at $350+ and been consistently impressed by what the F12 achieves for $170.
+I’ve tested it against subs+ and been consistently impressed by what the F12 achieves.
 The build is basic.
 The controls are minimal — gain, crossover, phase switch, done.
 But the bass output for the money is genuinely hard to argue with.

 Check Price on Amazon